getpelican/pelican/README.rst

 Source code
 -----------

-Pelican's source code is `hosted on GitHub`_.
-If you feel like hacking, take a look at `Pelican's internals`_.
+Pelican’s source code is `hosted on GitHub`_.
+For information on how it works, have a look at `Pelican's internals`_.

-Why the name "Pelican"?
+Why the name “Pelican”?
 -----------------------

-"Pelican" is an anagram of *calepin*, which means "notebook" in French.
+“Pelican” is an anagram of *calepin*, which means “notebook” in French.

 ..
 Links